Q Angle and Knee Pain

 The normal q angle measured in standing is about 15 degrees and anything more than that is considered a risk factor for knee injuries.
 Ladies tend to have a wider Q angle due to their wider pelvis compared to their males.
 From some studies, 13.5 ± 4.5° is considered as a normal Q angle for healthy subjects between the ages of 18 and 35 years.

-How to measure Q angle?
 The Q angle is an intersection of two lines.
-First line joins the ASIS (bony protrusion in the front of the pelvis) to the middle of the patella.
-Second line runs from the protrusion on the top of the shin bone (tibial tuberosity) below the patella and upwards through the middle of the knee cap.
+The first line joins the ASIS (bony protrusion in the front of the pelvis) to the middle of the patella.
+The second line runs from the protrusion on the top of the shin bone (tibial tuberosity) below the patella and upwards through the middle of the knee cap.

 - Iliotibial band friction syndrome (ITBFS)